-To use Advanced IP Scanner, all you need to do is download and install it, then run the program to analyze your wireless network.
-Just click the large green button that says SCAN.
+To use Advanced IP Scanner, you must download and install it, then run the program to analyze your wireless network.
+Click the large green button that says SCAN.
 It will commence a network scan to show you all the devices currently connected to your Wi-Fi.

 It should only take a few seconds, and you can even export your results for safekeeping.
-This is a great method for anyone less comfortable with tech, especially since it’s fast and easy.
+This is an excellent method for anyone less comfortable with tech, especially since it’s fast and easy.

-If you’re looking for something with a lot more oomph, try Acrylic’s Wi-Fi Professional app.
-You can choose between the free and paid options, and it does a lot more than just allow you to see what devices are on your Wi-Fi network.
+If you’re looking for something with more oomph, try Acrylic’s Wi-Fi Analyzer.
+You can choose between the free and paid options, and it does more than allow you to see what devices are on your Wi-Fi network.

 The free version gives you information on up to five devices, while the paid version gives you info for unlimited devices.
-It can also help monitor traffic on your network, manage passwords and much, much more.
-This would be a fantastic business solution, or a realistic option for anyone with multiple networks.
+It can also help monitor traffic on your network, manage passwords, and much more.
+This would be a fantastic business solution or a realistic option for anyone with multiple networks.